 Bone Broth Recipe - Tonic for the Gut, the Skin and the Immune System

-If you aren’t already, make bone broth a regular part of your kitchen routine.
-It’s health boosting, inexpensive and very easy…
+If you aren’t already, I can really recommend making bone broth a regular part of your kitchen routine.
+Make it a habit of saving the bones from your cooking and use them to for your broths.
+It's incredibly healthy, inexpensive, and very easy.

 - A large stock pot